-Today technology is such a vital and important area today with the power to inform, innovate, improve, power or even disrupt a business – as those in video rental, book retail and photo development businesses would attest.
+Today technology is such a vital and important area with the power to inform, innovate, improve, power or even disrupt a business – the latter for which those previously involved in video rental, book retail and photo development businesses would attest.

 Consider the following technology areas as examples: Accounting, E-Commerce, POS, Analytics, CRM, Apps, Benchmarking, Artificial Intelligence, Augmented Reality, Voice Recognition, Social Media, Phones, Computers/Tablets, Vehicles, Printing, Security and Search.

-Accordingly, as we identified in a recent presentation, these technologies variously bring associated opportunities, such as new markets, marketing, engagement, communication, productivity, competitiveness, valid data (sometimes), insights and decision-making.
+Accordingly, these technologies variously bring associated opportunities, such as new markets, marketing, engagement, communication, productivity, competitiveness, valid data (sometimes), insights and decision-making.

 It is undeniably important to make smart technology choices and decisions concerning your franchise system.

-With the above in mind, franchisors need to actively keep an open mind to all opportunities and threats, technological, and put a Technology Plan together.
-This can and should form part of a comprehensive Franchisor Business Plan.
+With the above in mind, franchisors need to actively keep an open mind to all opportunities and threats, technological, and put a franchise technology plan together.
+This can and should form part of a comprehensive franchisor business plan.

 The plan should consider the full range of relevant technical opportunities and threats – and would benefit from specialist advice / expertise.
 Great choices about systems to be shortlisted and ultimately selected should be made – after all, no one has the resources to pursue every opportunity.